Hodgkin Lymphoma: The Basics

 Staging HL

-Staging for HL is done based on the Cotswold system, which ranges from stages I through IV.
-Stage I is the least involved and stage IV is the most involved.
+Staging for HL is done based on the Ann Arbor staging system (Cotswold modification), which ranges from stages I through IV.
+Stage I is the least involved, and stage IV is the most involved.
 Stages I and II are divided into two groups: favorable and unfavorable.

 • Stage I: One lymph node is involved.

-• Stage IV: Spread outside the lymph nodes and spleen into one or more areas of the body including the bone, bone marrow, skin, and organs.
-Called widespread disease.
+• Stage IV: The disease has spread outside the lymph nodes and spleen into one or more areas of the body, including the bone, bone marrow, skin, and organs.
+This is called widespread disease.

-Letters E, S, B, A and X can be added to each stage to represent the symptoms related to the diagnosis.
+Letters A, B, E, and S can be added to each stage to provide more information on the stage.

 Treatment